sjannsen/TS-Player/README.md

 ![Situation of the Integrationtest](./images/Integrationtest.png)

 Then, several rounds are simulated, and the expected outcome is as follows:
-Robot-I goes to Planet-1 and starts mining.
+Robot-1 goes to Planet-1 and starts mining.
-Robot-II starts mining immediately as it is capable of doing so.
+Robot-2 starts mining immediately as it is capable of doing so.
-Robot-III gets the MINING_1 upgrade and then starts mining.
+Robot-3 gets the MINING_1 upgrade and then starts mining.

 Currently, the test is not fully implemented, as the mining part is completely missing.